-1.1.3 The requirements set forth in this Part do not extend to the light-ship condition.
+1.1.3 The requirements set forth in this Part do not extend to the light-ship condition, unless expressly provided otherwise.

 1.1.4 Based on technical background submitted by the designer, containing assessment of stability, seaworthiness, flooding and conditions of particular operational area, the values required by this Part may be reduced.